matthew-shaw/matthew-shaw.github.io/includes/disclaimer.md

 !!! note "Disclaimer"

-    _The views, opinions, and technical critiques expressed on this blog are entirely my own and are based on general industry experience.
-They do not reflect the views, policies, or endorsements of any past, present, or future organisation, client, or employer._
+    _The views, opinions, and technical critiques expressed on this blog are entirely my own.
+They are based on general industry knowledge and publicly available information, and do not draw on or disclose any confidential, privileged, or organisation-specific information.
+They do not reflect the views, policies, or endorsements of any past, present, or future employer or organisation._